Franc1sFrank/p8105_hw1_zf2211/github_document.md

     ## 10 -0.379 -1.44   FALSE                   0 FALSE
     ## # ... with 990 more rows

-the size of the dataset is 1000 rows \* 5 columes. the mean and median of x is 0.0019766 and -0.0187056. the proportion of cases for which the logical vector is TRUE is 0.502).
+The size of the dataset is 1000 rows \* 5 columes.
+The mean and median of x is 0.0019766 and -0.0187056.
+The proportion of cases for which the logical vector is TRUE is 0.502).

 ``` r
 library(ggplot2)